pre-commit/mirrors-eslint/README.md

         hooks:
         -   id: eslint

-When using plugins with `eslint` you'll need to declare theme under `additional_dependencies`.
+When using plugins with `eslint` you'll need to declare them under `additional_dependencies`.
 For example:

     -   repo: git://github.com/pre-commit/mirrors-eslint